hazelcast/hazelcast-reference-manual/src/ClusterUtilities/MemberAttributes.md

-### Member Attributes
+### Defining Member Attributes

 You can define various member attributes on your Hazelcast members.
 You can use these member attributes to tag your members as your business logic requirements.

-In order to define member attribute on a member you can either:
+To define member attribute on a member, you can either:

 - provide `MemberAttributeConfig` to your `Config` object,